What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Childhood Immune System Disorders

-These are disorders which can affect children’s immune systems.
+These are disorders that can affect children’s immune systems.
 Conditions in this category include inflammatory arthritis, connective tissue disease, and Sjogren’s Syndrome.
 Asthma is another common immune deficiency, though the Social Security Administration also evaluates asthma under respiratory disorders.

 Childhood Mental Disorders